Cameroon at the FIFA World Cup: Most appearances

-Top goalscorers
+Goalscorers

-Cameroon's top goalscorer at FIFA World Cup finals, Roger Milla, also holds the record as oldest player to ever score at a FIFA World Cup.
-When he scored his goal during the 1–6 defeat against Russia in 1994, he was aged 42 years and 39 days.
+Cameroon's top scorer at FIFA World Cup finals, Roger Milla, also holds the record as oldest player to ever score at a World Cup: aged 42 years and 39 days, he scored his side's only goal in a 1–6 group stage defeat against Russia in 1994.
+Grégoire M'Bida scored Cameroon's first-ever FIFA World Cup goal, coming against eventual winners Italy on 23 June 1982 in Vigo.